ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 4. Select the Basic plan.
 5. Press "Launch Basic App" and your application will now be built.

-View the application by entering the link under the applications name.
+View the application by entering the link under the application's name.